unfulvio/wp-currencies/README.md

 * Pulls currency exchange rates from [openexchangerates.org](https://openexchangerates.org)
 * Imports rates and currency data into a local database table
 * Periodically and automatically updates currency rates by set cron intervals
-* If you use [WooCommerce](https://github.com/woothemes/woocommerce) and [WPML WooCommerce Multilingual](https://wordpress.org/plugins/woocommerce-multilingual/), you can use [WCML hooks](https://wpml.org/documentation/related-projects/woocommerce-multilingual/multi-currency-support-woocommerce/) together with WP Currencies functions to change currency rates on the fly.
 * Packed with a handy [PHP functions library](https://github.com/nekojira/wp-currencies/wiki/Functions) to retrieve currency data and exchange rates or perform currency conversions on the fly via PHP or [Ajax](https://github.com/nekojira/wp-currencies/wiki/Ajax)
 * Registers new [JSON REST API](https://wordpress.org/plugins/json-rest-api/) [routes](https://github.com/nekojira/wp-currencies/wiki/WP-REST-API) for currency data and exchange
 * Adds a [Currency Field](https://github.com/nekojira/wp-currencies/wiki/Advanced-Custom-Field) to [Advanced Custom Fields](https://www.advancedcustomfields.com/) plugin, if installed
 * Provides [Shortcodes](https://github.com/nekojira/wp-currencies/wiki/Shortcodes) to print currency data or conversion rates from a WordPress post or page
 * Comes complete with [action and filter hooks](https://github.com/nekojira/wp-currencies/wiki/Hooks) for extensions and customisations
+* If you use [WooCommerce](https://github.com/woothemes/woocommerce) and [WPML WooCommerce Multilingual](https://wordpress.org/plugins/woocommerce-multilingual/), you can use [WCML hooks](https://wpml.org/documentation/related-projects/woocommerce-multilingual/multi-currency-support-woocommerce/) with WP Currencies functions to change currency rates on the fly (this plugin can help you with multicurrency on other carts too)

 ## Requirements